 Find fellowships, conferences, grants and awards deadlines, workshops and networking opportunities, crowd-sourced leads to job banks, reporting toolkits, hundreds of MOOCs and more.
 GO >>

 Think like a lawyer.
 Write like a journalist.

-At the nation's premier environmental law school, you can enhance your journalism skills and deepen your understanding of environmental law and policy through our Summer Media Fellowships.
-Every summer, Vermont Law School's Environmental Law Center brings together legal educators, policymakers, practicing lawyers and other leaders in their fields to share their expertise in our Summer Session.
+At the nation's premier environmental law school, Vermont Law School, you can enhance your journalism skills and deepen your understanding of environmental law and policy through our Summer Media Fellowships.
+Every summer, VLS' Environmental Law Center brings together legal educators, policymakers, practicing lawyers and other leaders in their fields to share their expertise in our Summer Session.
 They also enjoy the beauty of our campus, the historic village of South Royalton and the natural surroundings.

 You will learn from experienced litigators who have won major cases and from policy experts in climate change, energy and other key legal areas.
 After class, you can meet for on- or off-the-record conversations with these thought-provoking experts.
 You will develop new insights, meet new sources and gain a renewed enthusiasm for covering these critical issues.
 And after a satisfying day of seminars, conversation and professional growth, you can enjoy the wonders of Vermont by swimming, kayaking, hiking, biking, or just reading and relaxing on your front porch.